UoL-Planetary-Modelling/General_Documentation/WACCM Guides & Tutorials/WACCM_Workflow.md

 - N.B.
 Depending on the combination of compset, resolution etc you may need to add `--run-unsupported` but the terminal output will prompt you about this if so

 ### Compsets
 - `--compset` is the argument that specifies the component set.
 The compset specifies the component models and if they are active or not, forcing scenarios, and physics options for the models.
+- Some example compsets: FX2000, FWmadSD,
+- Compsets are named with a shorthand, having different parts that mean different things (see link below).
+   - **2000** means perpetual year 2000
+   - **F** means specified sea surface temperatures / **B** means interactive ocean
+   - **FW** vs **FX** is WACCM (standard version, model top at ~140km) vs WACCM-X (extended version, model top at ~500-700km)
+   - **HIST** uses initialisation times between 1850 (pre-industrial) and "present day" (yr 2000)
+   - **SD** means specified dynamics
+   - **ma** is 'middle atmosphere'
+   - **mad** is 'middle atmosphere dynamics'

 ### Resolution

 - `--res` specifies the model resolution.
-Compsets determine which grid is required.
+Compsets determine which grid is required - check on the CESM web page.

-- Available compsets, CESM supported grids and [here](https://docs.cesm.ucar.edu/models/cesm2/config/) (select the model version in the top right hand corner)
+- Available compsets and CESM supported grids are [here](https://docs.cesm.ucar.edu/models/cesm2/config/) (select the model version in the top right hand corner)

 - After running create_newcase, a $CASEROOT directory is created that contains the model script needed to build and run the case.